jayasuryanj/WEB-SCRAPING/README.md

 - Make sure the URL provided contains accessible images.
 - The downloaded images will be saved in an 'output' directory within the script's folder.

-### GitHub Repository:
-- The code can be organized into a GitHub repository with a README.md file providing details, instructions, and an explanation similar to this breakdown.

-Feel free to customize the code and README for your specific requirements before publishing it to GitHub or sharing it with others.